 Cognitive and Mental Health Issues and Brain Injuries

 Personal Support Workers recognize that behaviours or changes in behaviour can be related to illness or other conditions, such as cognitive impairment, substance abuse or mental illness.
 They identify factors which can increase the risk of suicide and recognize signs of possible suicidal behaviour.
 They use approaches and techniques to assist clients with these changes or conditions in keeping with the care/support plan and report observations to the appropriate team member.
 This module will introduce the student to common psychiatric conditions (affective disorders and schizophrenia), substance abuse and cognitive impairment.
 The possibility of multiple conditions such as Alzheimer’s Disease and depression will be discussed.

 As the result of an ongoing condition, many clients will require the assistance of another person in order to accomplish routine activities of living.
 PSW’s will require an understanding of the effects of disability, disease or condition on functioning in order to provide appropriate assistance.
 As partners in a support or care team - along with the client and others -, they need to understand why, what, when and how maintenance, rehabilitation and restorative care are used to benefit the client.
 They will likely assist the client in a variety of activities and must be able to interpret and carry out the instructions of clients and professionals involved with the client so the client receives the maximum benefit from their assistance.

 Mandatory Clinical Placement

-The student must complete 310 hours of clinical training to graduate and receive their diploma.
+The student must complete 310 hours of clinical training to graduate and receive their certificate.
 The students will have hands on experience, using their knowledge from the theory and skills learned in the classroom.
 A clinical instructor will be with the students for 200 hours of supervised clinical placement in both a long term care facility and a community facility.
 Students must then complete 110 hours of unsupervised clinical placement in both a long term care facility and community facility.

 Student Success Strategies